Urgent Care for Pre-Operative Exams

 Additional Pre-Op Exams

-If you fit into an at-risk category, your doctor might order additional, very specific tests.
-For example, a U&Es (Urea & Electrolytes) test will help your doctor determine whether you are at risk for ARF or acute renal failure during or immediately following surgery.
+If you fit into an at-risk category, your provider might order additional, very specific tests.
+For example, a U&Es (Urea & Electrolytes) test will help your provider determine whether you are at risk for ARF or acute renal failure during or immediately following surgery.

 Finally, patients with a family history or a diagnosis of sickle cell anemia might be tested for this as well.
 This will help determine not only the risk during surgery (due to anesthesia) but it will also help during the healing process after the procedure.